kajott/CompoKit/Compo-HOWTO.md

 Playback of videos, demos and music entries can be started right when the winners are announced: They will take a minute to arrive at the stage and receive their trophies, and in the meantime, the intro of the entry will be over, just in time for a short switch over to the big screen.
 For the main demo or intro compos, where the winning entry is to be shown in full length, this doesn't apply &ndash; we will show them from start to end, of course, like in the compo the day before.
 Please coordinate and make notes beforehand which entries to show in full, to avoid any misunderstandings between the compo team and the presenter on stage.

-After the prizegiving, there's only one thing left to do: Put the `results.txt` file into the scene.org FTP's `incoming` directory and we can pull the plugs.
+After the prizegiving, there's only two things left to do: Put the `results.txt` file into the scene.org FTP's `incoming` directory and send the results TSV file to a Demozoo orga, and we can pull the plugs.
 (Literally, if needed.)